 You guys --

-In this intense, disturbing political era, The era of Trump, I can only attempt to believe that the madness is reaching a peak - and at some point, even the most bigoted of people will come to their senses and come together with the rest of us in an attempt to save this earth we live in.
+In this intense, disturbing political era, The era of Trump, I can only believe that the madness on this earth is reaching a peak - and at some point, even the most bigoted of people will come to their senses and come together with the rest of us in an attempt to save the world we live in.

-I know many of you are feeling the strain, just like I was...but I promise you this: if you're a writer, this isn't the time to shy away.
+I know many of you are feeling the strain, but if you're a writer, this isn't the time to shy away.
 If you're a writer, the only way to save yourself in these uncertain times is to go deeper into what you love to create.
 When you feel you can't, you must.
 After all, it is the art of creating, above all else, that will save us.

 The Authorship Program® is my answer to "a moment in human history of unprecedented technological, political, and ecological strangeness", as Martha Beck once said.
 "Things could go horribly wrong for humanity at this point – or they could go wonderfully right.
 Everything we do as a species is supported and directed by the way we think, the way we make meaning of our world and the stories we tell each other about it.
 In spite of everything, the pen really is still mightier than the sword."